Documentation

 LiveValidation (class)

-The LiveValidation class sets up a text, checkbox, or password input, or a textarea to allow its value to be validated in real-time based upon the validations you assign to it.
+The LiveValidation class sets up a text, checkbox, file, or password input, or a textarea to allow its value to be validated in real-time based upon the validations you assign to it.

 constructor